DEFINITIONS

 St. John Paul II explained this by saying, "The body reveals the person."
 Our reverence for the body is expressed in the Sacraments: the body is "washed in baptism, anointed with the oil of salvation, and fed with the Bread of Life" (CCC n.
 412).

-We believe that the body is so truly a part of "who we are" that the soul is not meant to be without it forever, and at the end of time our bodies will be reunited with our souls in the resurrection of the body."
-(Dio of Bridgeport)
+We believe that the body is so truly a part of "who we are" that the soul is not meant to be without it forever, and at the end of time, our bodies will be reunited with our souls in the resurrection of the body."
+(Diocese of Bridgeport article)

 Meditation

-Meditation has many definitions depending upon its context.
+Meditation has many definitions depending on its context.

-Both have the same physical health benefits, while adding ‘a faith factor’ (Herbert Benson, MD) has proved to have an increased biopsychosocial benefit as without.
+Both have the same physical health benefits while adding a faith factor' (Herbert Benson, MD) has proved to have an increased biopsychosocial benefit.

 Mindfulness

-Mindfulness is a brain exercise since it focuses on one's outer world and inner landscape (thoughts, emotions, and feelings) practiced in a detached non-judgmental way (which helps to stop the internal critic from taking off and chattering away with abusive self-defeating thoughts).
-In any 'meditative method' it employs the concepts used in Mindfulness training as a way of dealing with intrusive thoughts that will come along.
+Mindfulness is a brain exercise since it focuses on one's outer world and inner landscape (thoughts, emotions, and feelings) practiced in a detached, non-judgmental way (which helps to stop the internal critic from taking off and chattering away with abusive, self-defeating thoughts).
+A 'meditative method' that employs the concepts used in Mindfulness training to deal with intrusive thoughts that will come along is effective.

 Note on Savoring

-Since we have a propensity for negativity due to an embedded evolutionary survival mechanism, we will store a negative event immediately in our long-term memory, while positive experiences most often are only in kept short-term memory.
-In order to help move positive experiences into our long-term memory, we need to spend a certain amount of time to allow them to sink in – in other words, hold them onto ourselves for 10-20 seconds in the form of savoring the images, feelings and thoughts.
+Since we have a propensity for negativity due to an embedded evolutionary survival mechanism, we will store an adverse event immediately in our long-term memory, while positive experiences most often are left in our short-term memory.
+To help move positive experiences into our long-term memory, we need to spend a certain amount of time to allow them to sink in – in other words, hold them onto ourselves for 10-20 seconds in the form of savoring those thoughts (images and words) and feelings that have arisen.
+This is when neuroplasticity takes place.